Are you struggling with debt?

 Holding on to the past and worrying about the future, keeps you stuck.

 Just Three Months

 I am a huge proponent of trying anything and everything.
 (Except if it relates to heights, I have a fear of them) I believe that by trying new things we gain a true perspective on what is possible, and we learn something in the process.
 At the end of the day whether we like it or continue to follow whatever endeavor we choose is always up to us.

 Use these tools to create your own financial plan, and then stick with it for three months.
-I assure you once you start the process of taking control of your personal finances, your perspective on your debt, and saving money will change.
-You will no-longer spend time in “what if” scenarios, rather you will begin charting your course to the future and the opportunities that lie ahead.
+I assure you once you start the process of taking control of your finances your perspective on your debt and saving money will change.
+You will no longer spend time in “what if” scenarios, rather you will begin charting your course to the future and the opportunities that lie ahead.

 Try it – Just Three Months.
 Yes You Can!

 - Filling The Pig – In 4 Steps – understanding the debt trap and how to get out.

 - FTP Workbook – free, printable workbook to create your complete get out of debt plan.

 - Emotional Agility by Susan David, a great book on how to create change in small incremental steps.